Your public IP address is:

 Public IP vs. Private IP: What’s the Difference?

-In short, your private IP is for internal communication (like connecting your phone to your Wi-Fi), while your public IP is how the outside world sees you.
+In short: your private IP handles communication within your home network (your phone talking to your printer, for example), while your public IP is how the rest of the internet identifies your connection.

 Can someone track me using my public IP?

-Not directly.
-Your IP reveals your general location, but not your exact address.
-However, websites can combine your IP with other data (like cookies) to learn more about you.
+Not directly to your home address.
+Your IP reveals your general location and ISP, but not your name or exact address.
+Websites can combine your IP with other data like cookies to build a broader profile over time.

 Why does my IP address change?

 If you have a dynamic IP, your ISP may assign you a new one periodically or when you restart your router.
-With a static IP, it stays the same unless you request a change.
+A static IP stays fixed unless you request a change.

 Will using a VPN slow down my internet?